Shaquille O'Neal: Media personality

-O'Neal called himself "The Big Aristotle" and "Hobo Master" for his composure and insights during interviews.
-Journalists and others gave O'Neal several nicknames, including "Shaq", "The Diesel", "Shaq Fu", "The Big Daddy", "Superman", "The Big Agave", "The Big Cactus", "The Big Shaqtus", "The Big Galactus", "Wilt Chamberneezy", "The Big Baryshnikov", "The Real Deal", "The Big Shamrock", "The Big Leprechaun", "Shaqovic", and "The Big Conductor".
+Journalists and others have given O'Neal many nicknames, including "Shaq" and "Diesel".
+(Note: Other nicknames include Shaq Fu, The Big Daddy, Superman, The Big Agave, The Big Cactus, The Big Shaqtus, The Big Galactus, Wilt Chamberneezy, The Big Baryshnikov, The Real Deal, The Big Shamrock, The Big Leprechaun, Shaqovic and The Big Conductor.)
+O'Neal has referred to himself as "The Big Aristotle" and "Hobo Master" for his composure and insights during interviews.
 Although he was a favorite interviewee of the press, O'Neal was sensitive and often went weeks without speaking.
-When he did not want to speak with the press, he employed an interview technique whereby, sitting in front of his cubicle, he would murmur in his low-pitched voice.
+When he did not want to speak with the press, would murmur in his low-pitched voice.

 During the 2000 Screen Actors Guild strike, O'Neal performed in a commercial for Disney.
-O'Neal was fined by the union for crossing the picket line.
+He was fined by the union for crossing the picket line.

 O'Neal's humorous and sometimes incendiary comments fueled the Los Angeles Lakers' long-standing rivalry with the Sacramento Kings; O'Neal frequently referred to the Sacramento team as the "Queens".
 During the 2002 victory parade, O'Neal declared that Sacramento would never be the capital of California, after the Lakers beat the Kings in a tough seven-game series en route to its third championship with O'Neal.

-He also received media flak for mocking Chinese people when interviewed about newcomer center Yao Ming.
+He was criticized for mocking Chinese people when interviewed about newcomer center Yao Ming.
 O'Neal told a reporter, "you tell Yao Ming, ching chong yang, wah, ah so."
 O'Neal later said it was locker room humor and he meant no offense.
 Yao believed that O'Neal was joking, but he said many Asians wouldn't see the humor.
 Yao joked, "Chinese is hard to learn.
 I had trouble with it when I was little."
 O'Neal later expressed regret for the way he treated Yao early in his career.

 During the 2005 NBA playoffs, O'Neal compared his poor play to Erick Dampier, a Dallas Mavericks center who had failed to score a single point in one of their recent games.
 The quip inspired countless citations and references by announcers during those playoffs, though Dampier himself offered little response to the insult.
 The two would meet in the 2006 NBA Finals.